openpnp/openpnp/CharmHigh-CHMT36VA.md

 For more information about the CHMT36VA in general, and SparkFun's experiences with it, see: https://github.com/sparkfunX/Desktop-PickAndPlace-CHMT36VA

+# Project Status and Updates

+## 2018-08-12

+First week with the machine.
+Spent a couple days getting comfortable with the machine and the OEM software.

+* Fixed a small problem (with the help of factory rep) where Z was not homing correctly.
+Some protective film was left on the homing disk.
+* Captured serial traces of several different sessions and started building a Java based decoder to.
+* Determined that write encryption differs from read encryption - still working on figuring out read.
+* Postulated that the machine works mostly autonomous after setup.
+It looks like the software sends the job to the machine and the machine executes it.
+This may complicate an OpenPnP port.

 # Machine Overview

 The CHMT36VA is a desktop pick and place machine.
 It has an internal controller but requires an external PC to run.